 University of California, San Francisco (UCSF)—Overall, the University of California system has received more patents than any other university in the world, and UCSF is ranked 1st in the system for active patents.
 UCSF has been among the nation’s top institutions in NIH funding for more than two decades with a steady increase in total NIH funding as well as the number of NIH awards to its researchers.
-It received the largest amount of research funds in 2015, ranking 2nd among all institutions nationwide with more than $560.4 million.
+It received the largest amount of research funds in 2016, ranking 2nd among all institutions nationwide with more than $577.6 million.
 In addition, UCSF consistently ranks among the top U.S. biomedical research institutions in cancer-specific federal funding.
-As of 2015, UCSF ranked 2nd nationwide in NIH support with grants totaling $501.1 million for the School of Medicine, $27 million for the School of Pharmacy, $16.9 million for the School of Dentistry and $14 million for the School of Nursing.
+As of 2016, UCSF topped the list nationwide in NIH support with grants totaling $518 million for the School of Medicine, $28.2 million for the School of Pharmacy, $19.5 million for the School of Dentistry and $7.85 million for the School of Nursing.

 Bay Area Research University Patents Issued and Research Funding

 University of California San Francisco; 621 active U.S. Patents; $577.6 million Research Funding from NIH (2016)

 University of California Berkeley; 1,401 Patents (As of 2016); $690.8 million Research Funding (2015)

 Stanford University; 182 Patents Filed (2014); $1.22 billion Research Funding (2015-2016)